corona-school/user-app/README.md

 ## Development Tools

-To analyze and optimize the bundle, run `npm run analyze-bundle`, then open `build/source-map.html` in a browser.

 Documentation about Components can be found in **[Storybook](https://corona-school.github.io/user-app/)**.

 To open the Storybook with documentation about components locally, install optional dependencies with `npm run dev-install`,